Sarah Halley Finn: Career

-Finn's collaboration with Marvel Studios includes 38 films and 17 shows to date.
+Finn's collaboration with Marvel Studios includes 38 films and 18 shows to date.
 In 2006, she was hired to cast the first Marvel Cinematic Universe (MCU) film, Iron Man, and cast Robert Downey Jr. in the titular role.
 The president of Marvel Studios, Kevin Feige, has said "For all of our success in all of the films, it comes down to characters...
 The reason you care about those characters is because of the actors who portray them, and the reason those actors portray them is because at some point, Sarah Finn brought them to our attention.”
-Jac Schaeffer, who Finn collaborated with on the Emmy nominated WandaVision and later Agatha All Along said, "[Sarah] has such incredible instincts...
+Jac Schaeffer, who Finn collaborated with on the Emmy nominated WandaVision and later Agatha All Along, said, "[Sarah] has such incredible instincts...
 [She] is really great at internalizing the writer's intention and then finding a new flavor for that: something that's unexpected for the audience and will feel special or unique."
 Finn fought for Chris Pratt to land the role of Peter Quill, pushed for Chris Hemsworth as Thor after his initial audition was rejected by higher-ups, and, after observing his powerful and king-like presence during a prior audition for Drax the Destroyer, knew to highlight Chadwick Boseman for the role of T'Challa in Black Panther.

-Finn is also accustomed to finding completely unknown actors to fill roles in the MCU.
+Finn is also accustomed to finding unknown actors to fill roles in the MCU.
 After a lengthy, nationwide search and several rounds of auditions to find a Pakistani-Muslim teenager to play Ms. Marvel, then high school senior Iman Vellani won the role.
-When asked about her experience being cast Vellani said, "[Finn] looked out for me in a way that I didn't think was normal for most casting directors...
+When asked about her experience being cast, Vellani said, "[Finn] looked out for me in a way that I didn't think was normal for most casting directors...
 She would literally call me and run lines with me and give me notes [before auditions]...
 Even after I got the part, I was dealing with so much imposter syndrome, and her advice is what grounded me and allowed me to trust my instincts.”
 Similarly, Dominique Thorne (MCU's Ironheart) described Finn as an "advocate of mine, supporting me and what I was doing."